 Learning how to manage expectations in a relationship is not a one-time deal.
 It’s a continuous conversation where you’re touching base to see whether each other’s needs are being met.
 Don’t settle for stagnation, assuming your relationship is doing fine because you haven’t argued that day.
 When you commit to never-ending improvement, you’re able to build an extraordinary relationship.

 10. Don’t compare your relationship to others’ relationships

-As tempting as it is to look for “textbook” expectations in a relationship as a template for your own, this approach doesn’t work.
+As tempting as it is to use “textbook” expectations in a relationship as a template for your own, this approach doesn’t work.
 It ignores your unique personality and needs (and those of your partner) without valuing what makes your partnership unique and special.
-Don’t adopt other couples’ expectations in a relationship – work with your partner to develop your own.
+Don’t adopt other couples’ standards and expectations in a relationship – work with your partner to develop your own.

 Building a healthy partnership takes work, but it’s well worth the effort.
 Master how to manage expectations in a relationship with a special trial of Tony Robbins’ Ultimate Relationship Program, your resource for creating the partnership of your dreams.